Algebraic characterisation of relatively hyperbolic special groups

-\begin{proof} If $G$ is not relatively hyperbolic to abelian subgroups, it follows from Theorem \ref{thm:RHspecialAbelian} that $G$ contains a subgroup isomorphic to $\mathbb{F}_2 \times \mathbb{Z}$.
+\begin{proof} If $G$ is not hyperbolic relative to abelian subgroups, it follows from Theorem~\ref{thm:RHspecialAbelian} that $G$ contains a subgroup isomorphic to $\mathbb{F}_2 \times \mathbb{Z}$.
 Let $a \in G$ be a generator of the cyclic factor and $b,c \in G$ two non-commuting elements of the free factor.
-Then $a \neq 1$, $a$ commutes with both $c$ and $c$, and $b$ and $c$ do not commute.
-Otherwise saying, $G$ satisfies
+Then $a \neq 1$, $a$ commutes with both $b$ and $c$, and $b$ and $c$ do not commute.
+In other words, $G$ satisfies

 Conversely, suppose that $G$ satisfies the previous statement, and let $a,b,c \in G$ be the corresponding elements.
 Since $b$ and $c$ do not commute, it follows from \cite{MR634562} that the subgroup $\langle b,c \rangle$ is a free non-abelian subgroup.
 Next, notice that, because $a$ commutes with every element of $\langle b,c \rangle$ and since $\langle b,c \rangle$ is centerless, necessarily $\langle a \rangle \cap \langle b,c \rangle = \{ 1 \}$.
 Consequently, since $\langle a \rangle$ and $\langle b,c \rangle$ are clearly normal subgroups of $\langle a,b,c \rangle$, we conclude that